Dirndl: Films featuring dirndl costumes

-The dirndl in philately
+In philately

 The Austrian postal service regularly issues postage stamps featuring dirndls and other Austrian folk costumes.
 The stamp series is released under the title Klassische Trachten (classic folk costumes).
 In April 2020, the 85 cent stamp featured the blue printed dirndl worn as everyday workwear in the Wachauer Tracht tradition.
 In 2016, the postal office issued a novelty stamp featuring an embroidered dirndl; only 140,000 specimens were issued.